Funding opportunity

 Webinar for potential applicants

-We will hold a webinar.
-This will provide more information about the funding opportunity and a chance to ask questions.
-Further information on how to register will be shared once the opportunity opens.
+We held a webinar on 25 June 2024, which provided more information about the funding opportunity and a chance to ask questions.

 Research disruption due to COVID-19